 wRC+ takes the statistic Runs Created and adjusts that number to account for important external factors -- like ballpark or era.
 It's adjusted, so a wRC+ of 100 is league average and 150 would be 50 percent above league average.

 For example, a player who plays his home games at hitter-friendly Coors Field will have a lower wRC+ than a player who posts identical stats at pitcher-friendly Oakland Coliseum.

 (((wRAA per PA + league runs per PA) + (league runs per PA - ballpark factor x league runs per PA) / league wRC per plate appearance, not including pitchers)) x 100.

 Why it's useful

-wRC+ quantifies the most important part of a batter's job -- creating runs -- and normalizes it, so we can compare players who play in different ballparks and even different eras.
+>wRC+ quantifies run creation and normalizes it, so we can compare players who play in different ballparks and even different eras.